Paullete/minute-pitch/README.md

 ~ Paullete Adhiambo
 ## Description

-A Flask framework { python } application that keeps up a user with currrent affairs incase one misses news .It provides varous news from techonology, politics, businness,sports among manny others.
-Also it provides various sources of nes from all over the world that one can choose and read from.This is achiaved by use of movie API
+A Flask framework { python } application that enables users login or sign in to post a pitch and/or like and comment on existing pitches.

 ## User Story ( BDD )
 The user would like to.... :